camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 **Technical ruleset for the Frontend flow**

 _NOTE: The technical ruleset is applicable only after a subproject has agreed to use a Three-Legged Access Token authentication flow.
-This ruleset provides a recommendation which will help API providers to align on the Three-Legged Access Token Flow and help with aggregation._
+This ruleset provides a recommendation which will help API Providers to align on the Three-Legged Access Token Flow and help with aggregation._

 If all API usecases point to the need of an 'On-Net' scenario and where the Consumption Device and Authentication Device are the same, the Frontend flow SHOULD be used. eg. NumberVerification